chiaragerosa/chiaragerosa.github.io/_posts/2021-04-14-Longtermism.md

   - ethics
 ---

 *A short piece on longtermism I wrote for an internship application in Spring 2021.
 I was to respond to one of the two prompts provided in no more than 60 minutes.
-This piece has not been edited since submitting the application.*
+This has not been edited since submitting the application.*

 Chosen prompt: Some argue that longtermism is not possible because you cannot know enough about the long-term effects of your actions to act with confidence.
 What do you think about that?
 ------